POLS 155. American Political Institutions (3)

 POLS 380.
 Los Angeles: Past, Present, Future (3)

 Prerequisite: Completion of the lower division writing requirement.
 Multidisciplinary investigation of the Los Angeles urban area–its patterns of population and resources distribution; its historical, economic, social and cultural developments; and policies models designed to cope with its problems and to develop its potential as an ethnically diverse metropolis on the Pacific Rim.
 Application of social science …

 POLS 403.
 State and Local Government (3)

 Study of the political, administrative, and judicial systems of states, counties, cities, and special districts.
 Intergovernmental relations, functions, trends and current problems.
-(Satisfies the Title 5 California state and local government requirement.)
+Available for graduate credit.
+(Available for General Education, D4 California State and Local Government.)